KCL-BMEIS/OOP/week4B.md

 # Why use external libraries?

 We could write code to do everything ourselves
-- but that is often not possible, or at best not a good use of our time
+- but that is rarely a good use of our time
+- often, it is simply not possible, or at best highly impractical

 --

 For example, we may wish to perform matrix multiplications
-- but it is [incredibly difficult to write efficient code](https://gist.github.com/nadavrot/5b35d44e8ba3dd718e595e40184d03f0) to do this!
+- but it is [remarkably difficult to write efficient code](https://gist.github.com/nadavrot/5b35d44e8ba3dd718e595e40184d03f0) to do this!
 - what if we need to solve more complex matrix problems, involving matrix inversions, etc?